 The Kingston and Arthurs Vale Historic Area (KAVHA) is one of the 11 properties forming the Australian Convict Sites World Heritage Listing.
 Purcell have been involved in several projects focused on the conservation and maintenance of this historic site.
 KAVHA retains a collection of over 40 historic structures and standing ruins which has been managed as a cultural heritage portfolio from the 1980s, following an initial program of conservation works in the 1960s.

-Purcell was commissioned by the Commonwealth Heritage Manager for Norfolk Island to review the existing condition and current Maintenance Manual and practices of the Kingston and Arthur’s Vale Historic Area (KAVHA).
-The client sought our engagement to ensure that the principles and technical approach to conservation maintenance reflects current best practice standards and is consistent with the principles of the Australia ICOMOS Burra Charter.
+We were commissioned by the Commonwealth Heritage Manager for Norfolk Island (Australia) to review the existing condition and current Maintenance Manual and practices for the collection of buildings and standing ruins.
+The client sought our engagement to ensure that the principles and technical approach to conservation maintenance reflected current best practice standards, consistent with the principles of the Australia ICOMOS Burra Charter.

 A report outlining recommendations as to a change in the specification of works was provided, carefully substantiated through demonstrated best practice and contemporary research.